 The future is also going to be impacted by the evolving regulatory landscape to govern use of advanced technology-powered solutions such as autonomous mobility and automated parcel lockers, as well as sustainability-targeted solutions such as use of low-emission/electric modes.

 With rise in global shipment through omnichannel modes and digitally advanced supply chains, modern last mile strategies are becoming more crucial to customers and shippers.
-Service providers are observing changes related to process standardization and integration, preferred mode of delivery, and buying preferences of customers, which is influencing new investment priorities.
+Service providers are observing changes related to process standardisation and integration, preferred mode of delivery, and buying preferences of customers, which is influencing new investment priorities.

 Holistic policy approach to gain traction globally – sustainable last mile transportation